-High-tension spooling was used to maintain structural integrity across the full 1.8-km length, preventing distortion or damage during handling and transport.
+Usha Martin applied precise cutting, socketing, and inspection processes to ensure quality.
+In addition, teams used high-tension spooling to maintain structural integrity across the full 1.8-kilometer length, preventing distortion during handling and transport.

 Related stories on Wirenet: